Luxembourg: 5 Practical Travel Tips

-- We thought paying with card shouldn't be an issue in a country famous for its economy being based on banking however there are quite a few places that only accept cash.
+We thought paying with card shouldn't be an issue in a country famous for its economy being based on banking however there are quite a few places that accept cash only.
 That is mainly for bars and restaurants, and they didn’t take AMEX anywhere we went.
 Maybe it was just our luck but we would advise to have some cash on you.

-- If you are in Luxembourg for more than a day or two, get outside of the capital.
+If you are in Luxembourg for more than a day or two, get outside of the capital.
 You don’t need an expert to tell you that Luxembourg is small and everything is a short walk or drive away.
-Luxembourg is famous for its many castles and one of the most interesting ones, Vianden, is merely an hour away from the City on the train.
+Luxembourg is famous for its many castles and one of the most interesting ones, Vianden, is merely an hour away from the City by train.